Minera Alamos Inc. (OTCMKTS:MAIFF) Short Interest Up 10,200.0% in February

-Minera Alamos Inc. (OTCMKTS:MAIFF) was the recipient of a large increase in short interest during the month of February.
-As of February 12th, there was short interest totalling 41,200 shares, an increase of 10,200.0% from the January 28th total of 400 shares.
-Based on an average trading volume of 662,700 shares, the short-interest ratio is currently 0.1 days.
+Minera Alamos Inc. (OTCMKTS:MAIFF) saw a significant growth in short interest during the month of February.
+As of February 12th, there was short interest totalling 41,200 shares, a growth of 10,200.0% from the January 28th total of 400 shares.
+Based on an average trading volume of 662,700 shares, the days-to-cover ratio is currently 0.1 days.

-Minera Alamos stock opened at $0.42 on Friday.
-Minera Alamos has a fifty-two week low of $0.11 and a fifty-two week high of $0.62.
-The firm has a fifty day moving average price of $0.49 and a two-hundred day moving average price of $0.52.

 About Minera Alamos